-Eye-tracking is a technology that helps observe and measure eye movements, pupil dilation, point of gaze, and blinking to see where subjects of a study focus their attention, what they engage with, and what they ignore.
+Eye-tracking technology helps observe and measure eye movements, pupil dilation, point of gaze, and blinking to see where subjects of a study focus their visual attention, what they engage with, and what they ignore.

 Eye-tracking is used in a variety of research, for example marketing research and usability testing studies, to help researchers understand which elements of a webpage or an advertisement draw people’s attention.
 Armed with this information, companies can then design more usable websites and craft more effective advertising.

+Eye movements are powerful indicators of human behavior, preference, and decision-making.
 Our eyes follow what interests us: our pupils dilate when we’re intrigued by something or when we’re having an intense emotional response to what’s in front of us.
 When researchers observe these patterns across test subjects, they can better predict how the audience will react as a whole.
-In turn, when applied to UX and usability, this insight allows companies to create websites that are more usable and content that is more likely to attract attention and convert.
+In turn, when applied to UX and user interface, this insight allows companies to create websites that are more usable and content that is more likely to attract attention and convert.

 Take a look at this popular meme: